harichselvamc/Dog_Breed_detection/README.md

 # Model Details
-The Dog Breed Classification App uses a pre-trained machine learning model based on the InceptionV3 architecture.
+The Dog Breed Detection App uses a pre-trained machine learning model based on the InceptionV3 architecture.
 The model has been fine-tuned on a dataset of 70 different dog breeds.